mkateri/vpnkillswitch/README.md

 ---------------------
 *********************
 ---------------------
 This fork uses resolv.conf for DNS leak protection and adds support for 192.168.0.x local networks.
+Puts the certificates into the correct directory.